Friendly, Board Certified Pediatric Orthodontist in NYC

 At what age should a child see an orthodontist?

-The American Association of Orthodontics recommends the first consult at age 7.
-A first consult does not mean a child needs orthodontics at this time.
-Instead, this consult allows an orthodontist to establish a baseline and then follow the growth and development of the teeth and jaws.
+The American Association of Orthodontics recommends the first consultation at age 7.
+A first consultation does not mean a child needs orthodontics at this time.
+Instead, this consultation allows an orthodontist to establish a baseline and then follow the growth and development of the teeth and jaws.
 If intervention is needed, the orthodontist now has a history of how everything is developing and can time the intervention ideally.
 Dr. Lissauer believes one of the most important aspects of orthodontics is timing the start of treatment correctly.
 If you have met with him before, you likely know that he will inform you exactly when he thinks would be the perfect timing.